Fact checkedFact Checked

 Mary’s Nutritionals & Mary’s Medicinals

-Mary’s Nutritionals is a leader in the provision of optimal ratios of cannabinoid products uniquely blended with CBD to optimize performance of the endocannabinoid system.
+Mary’s Nutritionals is a leader in the provision of optimal ratios of cannabinoid products uniquely blended with CBD to optimize the performance of the endocannabinoid system.
 Mary’s Medicinals carry marijuana patches and are a subsidiary of Mary’s Nutritionals.

 • 1:1 ratios available